-There are many nature reserves and coastal areas to explore, and today I visited Kleinmond, a small town in the Overberg Region.
-It’s situated inside the UNESCO Kogelberg Biosphere Reserve 50 miles east of Cape Town, between Betty’s Bay and Hermanus Bay.
+There are many nature reserves and coastal areas to explore in the Overberg Region, and today I visited Kleinmond.
+It’s a small town situated inside the UNESCO Kogelberg Biosphere Reserve 50 miles east of Cape Town, between Betty’s Bay and Hermanus.

-The name Kleinmond – “small mouth” in Afrikaans – refers to the town’s location at the mouth of the Botrivier lagoon.
-The Palmiet River and Mountain Range hug Kleinmond on one side and the Atlantic Ocean on the other.
+The name Kleinmond – “small mouth” in Afrikaans – refers to the town’s location at the mouth of the Botrivier Lagoon.
+The Palmiet River and Mountain Range hug Kleinmond on one side and the Atlantic Ocean is on the other.

 Forests, Wild Horses, Frogs, Baboons, Otters, Whales, and the Rare Leopard

-From June to November, whales are visible from Kleinmond’s coastline as they come to mate and calf.
-Several locals I chatted with have seen whales during the past week.
-So far, they’ve eluded me, but chances should get better during August and September.
+From June to November, whales are visible from Kleinmond’s coastline as they come to mate and raise their calves.
+Several locals had seen whales during the past week.
+So far, they’ve eluded me, but chances of seeing them will get better during August and September.

 “Wild horses roam free in the estuary flats and marshlands at Botrivier Lagoon, near Rooisands Nature Reserve.
 Abandoned by a British garrison after World War II, they are South Africa’s only herd of wild horses in a wetland habitat.”

-“You might catch sight of the rare Strawberry Rain Frog, march rose protea, otters, birds, or if you’re lucky maybe even a leopard.”
+“You might catch sight of the rare strawberry rain frog, march rose protea, clawless otters, birds, or if you’re lucky maybe even a leopard.”

-Harold Porter Botanical Garden – another major point of interest – is a secluded 25-acre garden down the coast in Betty’s Bay.
-The flourishing garden represents the area’s indigenous wetlands, fynbos, forests, and coastal vegetation.
+Harold Porter Botanical Garden – another nearby point of interest – is a secluded 25-acre garden down the coast in Betty’s Bay.
+The flourishing garden represents indigenous wetlands, fynbos, forests, and coastal vegetation.

 Kleinmond’s beach is an internationally accredited, environmentally conscious Blue Flag Beach.
 I’ll be returning!